Managing Director, Budgeting

 - Oversee annual Adaptive Planning (ERP system) budget data loading process

-- Maintain system functionality, reports, integration with other systems (e.g. Intacct) and data integrity.
-Amend structure of system as required and with support of external vendors.
+- Maintain system functionality, reports, and integration with other systems (e.g. Intacct) and data integrity; amend structure of system as required

-- Provide 1:1 training for budget owners to learn about the process and how to use Adaptive Planning, and hold recurring office hours during monthly forecasting and annual budgeting processes to answer questions.
+- Design and lead training for budget owners to learn about the process and how to use Adaptive Planning; hold recurring office hours during monthly forecasting and annual budgeting processes

-- Create and maintain budgeting and forecasting training tools and materials, including updating on an annual basis or more frequently as required.
+- Create and maintain budgeting and forecasting training tools and materials, updating on an annual basis or more frequently as required

 - Manage two Senior Associate level direct reports who support budgeting and forecasting work at the organization level